 Some landmark rulings on private parking operators have been made that motorists can use as precedents for their own disputes.

-This case involved an individual who received a letter in May 2016 from a private parking firm stating that he owed £100 for overstaying his time in a car park in Bury.
+This case involved an individual who received a letter from a private parking firm stating that he owed £100 for overstaying his time in a car park in Bury.

 INTIMIDATION AND COUNTER-CLAIM

-He was threatened by bailiffs, solicitors and a Court case but he chose to stand his ground and by doing his own research found that the firm had no proof that he was the driver.
+He was threatened by bailiffs, solicitors and a Court case but he chose to stand his ground.
+By doing his own research he found that the firm had no proof that he was the driver.
 The private parking operator dropped the case but he pursued a counter-claim and won £500 compensation and £405 in costs.

 He received a parking invoice 32 days after the supposedly incident occurred, called a ‘notice to keeper’.
 It stated he was originally fined £60 however because it was more than 14 days, he now needed to pay £100.
 He ignored it because he knew there was no way they could know who was even driving the car.
 The private parking operator continued to send more letters threatening him with bailiffs and solicitors.

 He did his homework and realised that the ticket had to be received within 14 days and it hadn’t been.
 It was exactly 32 days after the incident.

 The private parking operator has to prove who they are claiming against.
 There was no way they could know who the driver was because they use number plate recognition.
 If you respond to them, even to call for more details, you are automatically identified as the driver.
 That is why he decided that because they hadn’t followed the guidelines, neither would he.

 After receiving a letter stating the parking operator would be taking him to Court, he decided to deny all fault and launch a counter-claim against them for the stress and alleged data protection breach by passing on his details to bailiffs.